Adam Berg is the weekend evening meteorologist for NBC 6.

 Adam was born in Canada to American parents and spent the first seven years of his life in Vancouver, Canada.
 He then moved to Chattanooga, Tenn., and instantly began watching the local meteorologists, dreaming of being the person to deliver those forecasts.
 He later went on to study meteorology at The Pennsylvania State University where he graduated with a Bachelor of Science in Meteorology in December of 1995.

-Adam is excited to be here and is looking forward to connecting with the folks of South Florida.
+Adam enjoys connecting with the folks of South Florida.
 He plans on getting involved as much as possible with community events and organizations.

-You can contact Adam Berg by sending him a tweet on Twitter @AdamBergNBC6 or emailing him at Adam.Berg@nbcuni.com
+You can contact him on Twitter @AdamBergNBC6 or emailing him at Adam.Berg@nbcuni.com